News: updated installer for OSX and new 64bit Linux installer are now available.

-- Linux: open a shell in the directory where you saved the installer.
-Make the installer executable using the command: chmod u+x AnisView1.1_linux.run Then either double-click the installer to get AnisView installed into your HOME-directory, or manually start the installer using: ./AnisView1.1_linux.run to install AnisView into the current directory.
+Open a shell in the directory where you saved the installer.
+Make the installer executable using the command: chmod u+x AnisView1.1_linux_64.run (on 32bit systems: chmod u+x AnisView1.1_linux.run).
+Then either double-click the installer to get AnisView installed into your HOME-directory, or manually start the installer using: ./AnisView1.1_linux64.run to install AnisView into the current directory.

-Note: running AnisView on OS X 10.9 (Mavericks) and later requires installing the latest version of .
+Note: running AnisView on OS X 10.9 (Mavericks) and later requires installing the latest version of XQuartz.